06 Nov Acupuncture or Chinese Herbs?

 Acupuncture is Best for Pain

 Acupuncture is particularly good at treating pain.
 It works at a neurological level to improve blood flow to the site of pain to return your body’s natural healing processes so it fixes the problem.
-Acupuncture is a gentle safe therapy that works particularly when on any chronic pain including joint pain.
+Acupuncture is a gentle therapy that works particularly well on any chronic pain including joint pain.
 The pain can be from injury, neuropathy or arthritis.

 Chinese Herbs are Best for Internal Issues